tvbuddy-net/behave-django/README.rst

 The version of `behave`_ is independent from our integration.

 **Older versions:** Django versions 1.4 through 1.9 on Python 2.6 through 3.5
-are supported until `version 0.3.0`_ of behave-django.
+are supported until `version 0.3.0`_ of ``behave-django``.
 Please install that release for Django 1.7.x and below.
 There is no technical disadvantage.

 .. docs-marker